solliancenet/microsoft-postgresql-developer-guide/pandoc/postgresql-developer-guide.md

 Logic Apps *workflows* execute *actions* after a *trigger* is fired.

 Azure Logic Apps interface with external systems through *managed connectors*.
 Microsoft provides a managed connector for PostgreSQL databases, but this connector cannot easily be used for Azure Database for PostgreSQL Flexible Server, as the PostgreSQL managed connector accesses local PostgreSQL databases through a data gateway.

 #### Resources

 -   [What is a Azure Logic App?][Azure Logic Apps]
 -   [Compare Azure Functions and Azure Logic Apps]
--   [Logic Apps with PostgreSQL]
+-   [Logic Apps with PostgreSQL][31]

 ### Microservices